bytewizer/runtime/src/assertions/README.md

 # Testing Assertions

 Provides a testing framework built for TinyCLR OS and .NET nanoFramework.
+This includes a full set of asserts including comparisons, conditions, equality, exceptions, types, collections, and strings.

 ## Simple Unit Test Example
 ```CSharp